wso2/docker-open-banking/docker-compose/obam-obiam-with-obbi/README.md

     > If you want to try out an already released tag, after executing 2nd step, checkout the relevant tag, i.e. for example: git checkout tags/v1.4.0.5 and continue below steps.

+3. If you wish to run the Docker Compose setup using Toolkit Docker Images or Docker images built locally, please follow the steps below.
+   > 1. Build Docker images using Docker resources available from [here](../../dockerfiles/)
+   > 2. Remove the `docker.wso2.com/` prefix from the `image` name in the `docker-compose.yml` and change the image name to the image name of the locally built image.

+   >> If you don't wish use locally built docker images, please ignore 3rd step.

-3. Volume mount the IS connector on the obiam container.
+4. Volume mount the IS connector on the obiam container.
    > Go to the `volume` mount section of the obiam service in the `docker-compose.yml`.
    > Change the root directory path of the extracted WSO2 IS Connector with <IS_CONNECTOR_HOME>.
-4. If you wish to run the Docker Compose setup using Docker images built locally, please follow the steps below.
-   > 1. Build Docker images using Docker resources available from [here](../../dockerfiles/)
-   > 2. Remove the `docker.wso2.com/` prefix from the `image` name in the `docker-compose.yml` and add the version in the local image at the end.
-   >> If you dont wish use locally built docker images, please ignore 4th step.

 5. If you wish to use WSO2 Open Banking Accelerator docker images which are based on different base product versions. please follow the steps below.
-   > 1. Change the base product versions of `image` name in the `docker-compose.yml`.
+   1. Change the base product versions of `image` name in the `docker-compose.yml`.
-   > 2. Go to `volume` mount section of the mysql service in `docker-compose.yml`.
+   2. Go to `volume` mount section of the mysql service in `docker-compose.yml`.
-   > 3. Change the sql script according to yor base product versions.
-You can find recspective sql script according to your base product versions from [here](../mysql/scripts/).
+   3. Change the sql script according to yor base product versions.
+You can find respective sql script according to your base product versions from [here](../mysql/scripts/).
    >> If you wish to use WSO2 Open Banking Accelerator docker images which are based on APIM 4.2.0 and IS 6.0.0, please ignore this 5th step.

 6. Execute following Docker Compose command to start the deployment of WSO2 Open Banking Accelerator setup.
    ```
    docker-compose up